CptChiler/2023-NGS-Summer-School/lectures/4_ONT_QC.md

 ### 1.1 Data managment

-After downloading or copying the training data, we will save the path to the respective fastq file in a variable called $SAMPLE.
+After downloading or copying the training data, we will save the path to the respective fastq file in a variable.
 This is important!
 We will use from now on this variable to refer to the read file when we start analyzing it (so we can forget about the path).
+In the code examples the $SAMPLE is the place to put your variable which are listed down below:

 ```bash
 ## R9 ONT